mindursauditless/thethings/modules/content-quality/framework.md

 ## Template Option

 ### High-Performance Service Page Template
 Use this if the user’s data shows a service or SAP page needs a revamp.
+Use a similar template for local businesses that are not service-based.
+Just make thos more industry-specific

 Recommended H1 Ideas